Ty182/AWS-Cloud-Resume-Challenge/README.md

 # CloudResumeChallenge

-"The Cloud Resume Challenge" is a project created by Forrest Brazeal, Head of content at Google Cloud.
+[The Cloud Resume Challenge] (https://cloudresumechallenge.dev/docs/the-challenge/aws/) is a project created by Forrest Brazeal, Head of content at Google Cloud.

 The final deliverable of this project is a serverless website hosting your resume.